DISCLAIMER: The views represented in the articles published do not necessarily represent the views of the MTEN Founders.

 The material published in this Blog/Site is for educational purposes, as well as, to give general information and encourage discussion on topics of interest to lawyers and legal professionals.
 By using this Blog/Site, it should not be used a substitute for competent legal advice from a licensed professional in your state.
 It is understood using the Blog/Site does not create attorney-client relationship between you and MTEN LLC.
 None of the material published in Blog/Site is intended to provide advice on legal or financial matters.

-We are bringing together a diversity of experiences and voices from lawyers & legal professionals across the globe who have transitioned away from the traditional practice of law into alternative legal/emerging careers.
+We are bringing together a diversity of experiences and voices from lawyers & legal professionals across the globe who have alternative legal/emerging careers and entrepreneurial ventures whom pivoted out of the practice of law or maintain successful side venture while still practicing law.
 They are interested in next career steps within or outside the traditional practice of law.
 The content will be targeted to lawyers, JDs, law students, and legal professionals.

 Our audience is lawyers, JDs, law students & legal professionals who possess or seek professional pursuits within and outside the traditional practice of law.
 For example, we are looking for “how did I transition from transactional lawyer into VP of Communications” – not “transactional law 101- how to draft the best agreement for your client.”
 Another example article is that you are practicing law and have photography business as a side venture.